-More travel expected Labor Day weekend
+More traffic, intoxicated drivers expected for Labor Day weekend

 For the upcoming Labor Day holiday weekend, which is one of the most traveled weekends of the year, Georgia State Patrol troopers will be making every effort to reduce traffic accidents.

 “Our goal is to make holiday travel as safe as possible,” said Col. Mark W. McDonough, commissioner of the Georgia Department of Public Safety, in a press release.
 “Troopers will be on concentrated and high visibility patrols watching for those who are driving impaired or distracted, not wearing seat belts and other traffic violations.”